seandinwiddie/project-root/README.md

 the interface will be a command-line, terminal, prompt style and handles user input

-it will be styled using React Native Elements

 there will be a series of questions and guidance and interactivity via user-typed commands that will feel very similar if not almost exactly the same as playing MUDs

 the landing page terminal will start with the question "Which module would you like to select?"